devjgm/papers/cpp_time_zone.md

 [UTC] time standard, daylight-saving adjustments, and short abbreviation strings.
 Time zones often have a history of disparate rules that apply only for certain periods because the rules may change at the whim of a region's local government.
-For this reason, time zone rules are usually compiled into data snapshots that are used at runtime to perform conversions between absolute and civil times.
+For this reason, time-zone rules are usually compiled into data snapshots that are used at runtime to perform conversions between absolute and civil times.
 There is currently no C++ standard library supporting arbitrary time zones.